tinopai/ClickDetection/README.md

 # MLAutoClicker

-Detects AutoClcikers and classifies them whether it includes a complex randomization algorithm or not
+Detects AutoClickers and classifies them whether it includes a complex randomization algorithm or not

 ## Purpose